shipshapecode/tether/docs/intro.md

 Attachment will accept any of these values:

-- element: Only change the element's attachment
+- `element`: Only change the element's attachment
-- target: Only change the target's attachment
+- `target`: Only change the target's attachment
-- both: Change either's attachment (or both), as needed
+- `both`: Change either's attachment (or both), as needed
-- together: Change both the element's and target's attachment at the same time (to 'flip' the element to the other side of the attachment)
+- `together`: Change both the element's and target's attachment at the same time (to 'flip' the element to the other side of the attachment)
-- none: Don't allow changes to attachment (the default)
+- `none`: Don't allow changes to attachment (the default)

 Together is the option you will use most commonly: